secretflow/spu/docs/development/runtime.rst

 SPU, as a virtual device, is hosted by multiple physical devices.
 The relationship between physical devices and SPU is very flexible.
 Now let's use some examples to illustrate the possible layouts.

 .. important::
    Programmers coding toward the virtual layout, the underline physical is **transparent** from the programmer's perspective.
-It's free to use different physical layouts, without changing a line of code.
+It's free to use different physical layouts, without changing a single line of code.

 Outsourcing
 ~~~~~~~~~~~

-In this mode, data providers send data shares to a group of non-colluding computing providers, and computing providers cooperate to evaluate secure computation.
+In this mode, data providers send data shares to a group of non-colluding computation providers who cooperate to evaluate secure computations.

 .. image:: ../imgs/device/outsourcing.svg

 The figure to left depicts the physical layout, there are 6 physical nodes, mutually connected but untrusted to each other.

 * The circle stands for data provider.
-* The triangle stands for computing provider, three triangle node agree on some MPC protocol.
+* The triangle stands for computing provider, three triangle nodes agree on some MPC protocol.

 The figure to the right depicts the virtual layout.

 * The circle has one-to-one relation to the physical nodes.
-* 3 triangle node is treated as a single virtual device.
+* 3 triangle nodes are treated as a single virtual device.

 Colocated
 ~~~~~~~~~